 In USDA zones 9 and warmer you will be able to continue growing beetroot throughout the winter.
 If temperatures begin to fall dramatically cover the crop with a fabric or cloche to prevent the roots of the beets from freezing.

 Beetroot likes fertile soil that is well prepared.
 While beetroot will tolerate slightly alkaline soil, a soil pH between 6.0 and 7.0 is prefered.
 If you are unsure about the condition of your soil, soil testing kits are easy to use and readily available.

-Beetroot are usually sown where they will grow.
+Beetroot are usually sown where they will mature.
 This prevents the roots from being unduly distrubed by transplanting.
-It also means that you will need to keep the soil around the growing beets weed free and well tended.
+It also means that you will need to keep the soil around the beets weed free and well tended.
 Before sowing seeds, make sure the soil is well worked and, if necessary, enriched.

-Space seeds, depending on the variety 1-2 inches apart.
+Space seeds, depending on the variety of beets 1-2 inches apart.
 Each row of beetroot should be spaced around 1 ft apart.
 Again spacing depends on the variety you are growing so check the seed packet before sowing.